Montage of images from 'Trafic' and 'The Umbrellas of Cherbourg'

 Turns out the road to Amsterdam is far more complicated than simply point the truck and drive.
 Because just about anything that could go wrong does on this road trip.

 It’s a heart-warming movie that not only finds, but diligently seeks out, the funny and absurd in our increasingly busy and stressed modern world of technology.
 It was spot-on in 1971.
-Car models and fashion styles have changed a lot since then, but it’s still amazingly spot-on in 2023.
+Car models and fashion styles have changed a lot since then, but it’s still amazingly spot-on today.

 Except of course we’ve added always-on interconnectedness.
 There are hilarious scenes of people in cars stuck in traffic exploring what they do in their “private” space inside the car when nothing is moving.
 The same scene today would include all the same things, plus a high number of those people attached to their mobile devices.
 Now even more oblivious to their surroundings.